 Ghost fishing refers to abandoned man-made fishing gear that is left behind.
 It’s believed that an estimated 25,000 nets float throughout the Northeast Atlantic.
 This left behind gear becomes a death trap for all marine life that swim through that area.
 While much of this is caused due to storms and natural disasters, much of it is the result of ignorance and neglect on behalf of commercial fishermen.

 Species Pushed to Near Extinction:

 When we hear that a fish species is being depleted, we often think it’s fine because they can be found somewhere else.
 However, many species of fish are being pushed close to extinction by overfishing, such as several species of cod, tuna, halibut and even lobster.

 If you’re old enough to remember people being concerned about dolphins caught in tuna nets, you know what bycatch is: It’s when marine life that is not being sought by commercial fishermen is caught in their nets as a byproduct.

 Overfishing creates waste in the supply chain.
 Approximately 20 percent of all fish in the United States is lost in the supply chain due to overfishing.
 In the Third World this rises to 30 percent thanks to a lack of available freezing devices.
 What this means is that even though there are more fish being caught than ever, there is also massive waste of harvested fish.

 Regulations are incredibly difficult to enforce even when they are carefully crafted, which they often are not.
-The worst offenders have little regulations in place and none of these regulations apply in international waters, which are effectively a Wild West.
+The worst offenders have little regulations in place and none of these regulations apply in international waters.

 Mobile processing is when fish are processed before even returning to port.
 They are canned while still out at sea.
 Canned fish is increasingly taking up the fish consumption market at the expense of fresh fish.